sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 The graph above show the loss value.
 The loss value of the training set is 0.1895 percent, and 0.2686 percent for the evaluation set.

 # Generated Music Samples
+The generated samples were generated using these settings: temperature=1 num_steps=6000

 https://user-images.githubusercontent.com/94357278/232325485-83642232-7d7d-40e2-a5bf-681c7fd35bdf.mov